RubyPhantasia/CubicChunksCompatibilityHelper/TESTING.md

     * [X] Subcase: Pump starts pumping deeper if maximumRelativeDepth is upped to 10
 * [ ] Case: deepestPumpableY = -4000, maximumRelativeDepth = 20
   * [X] Subcase: Pump at -3970, pumps down twenty blocks
-    * [ ] Subcase: Pump continues pumping at the correct height if the world is saved and reloaded
+    * [X] Subcase: Pump continues pumping at the correct height if the world is saved and reloaded
-    * [ ] Subcase: Pump continues pumping at roughly the correct height after all four of these steps have been executed:
+    * [X] Subcase: Pump continues pumping at roughly the correct height after all four of these steps have been executed:
       1. Saving the world
       2. Loading the world without the module enabled
       3. Saving the world again
-      4. Loading the world with the module enabled.
+      4. Loading the world with the module enabled
+      * Note: used maximumRelativeDepth = 5, pump at -3000 for this test
   * [X] Subcase: Pump at -3990, pumps down ten blocks
-    * [ ] Subcase: Pump continues pumping if deepestPumpableY is changed to -5000
+    * [ ] Subcase: Pump starts pumping deeper if deepestPumpableY is changed to -5000
+  * [ ] Subcase: Pump at 0, 2 in non-cubic world; doesn't pump below bedrock.

+### Ranged Pumps Pump - save-data
+* Goals:
+  * When loading a world which didn't previous have this module enabled, it correctly guesses the actual BlockPos's for current and future positions (surfaces).
+  * Correctly saves and reloads full, untruncated position for pumps
+* Tests:
+  * [X] Save world with pumps at -2400, -4, 4, and 3000, without this module enabled; when loading the world with this module enabled, it should correctly determine each of their current/future positions
+    * [X] Pump at 4 should be allowed to pump long enough to generate a list of surfaces.
+  * [X] Save world with pump at 71, with currentPos down at -5001, without this module enabled; should not correctly guess the position (should wrap to about y=96)
+  * [X] Save world with Pumps at -2400, 4, 4, and 3000, with this module enabled; when loading the world, should correctly guess the position
+  * [X] Save world with two pumps at -4, one with the module enabled, one without the module enabled; when loading world with module enabled, it should correctly determine each of their current/future positions
+  * [X] Save world with one pump at -3000, with this module enabled; when loading the world without the module, should not guess position correctly.
+* A method that works is to create all the pumps, then save the world w/ breakpoints enabled (and a breakpoint at the end of the TilePump::writeToNBT method), capture the relevant state as a single string (e.g. ""+this.currentPos+this.surfaces.toString()+tag), and copy it into a text editor; repeat this for each pump as it saves to disk.
+Then, when loading the world, enable the appropriate readFromNBT breakpoint(s), capture the relevant state at the end of the method, and use Python to compare the two strings - they should be equal.